Our content may include links to products from our partners

 - Know how nervous investors are by looking at volatility and trading volume

 Many trading platforms will allow you to use sentiment market indicators to gauge the market’s mood.
 You can expect a reversal when these indicators are going too far in either direction.
 Let’s have a look at some of the most important sentiment market indicators.

 Put/Call Volume Ratio

 If you think that an asset will decrease in value, you could buy a put option.
 Conversely, you will buy a call option if you expect that the price of an underlying asset will increase.
-The Put/Call ratio is the ratio of the total number of putsto the total number of calls.
-You can use it to know when the buying/selling pressure of stock market is at an extreme.
+The Put/Call ratio is the ratio of the total number of puts to the total number of calls.
+You can use it to know when the buying/selling pressure of the stock market is at an extreme.

 A very high Put/Call ratio usually indicates that traders might be too bearish.

 You can then conclude that if all the sellers are already in positions, then prices cannot be pushed any further down.
 Conversely, a high number indicates that the buying pressure might be too strong.
 If all buyers are already in positions, then prices cannot be pushed further up.
 When these kinds of situations occur, you can reasonably expect a reversal to happen soon thereafter.